 Kawasaki Disease Canada’s mission is to promote awareness and education about Kawasaki disease, support individuals and family members affected by the disease, and advance research into the disease and its consequences.
 Our vision is a world free of Kawasaki disease.

 Elizabeth is a graduate of the Bachelor of Arts program at the University of Guelph, the Personal Financial Planner Diploma program, and the Richard Ivey School of Business Leadership Program.
-She had a successful career in financial services for almost 30 years.
+Following a successful career in financial services for almost 30 years, Elizabeth took over the position of President & Chief Executive Officer at The Kitchener and Waterloo Community Foundation in August 2017.
 Elizabeth has volunteered for a number of organizations including the Kitchener-Waterloo Art Gallery Board of Directors, Operations Chairperson for Rick Hansen Wheels in Motion, and in various roles for Heart & Stroke Foundation, United Way and KidsAbility.

 In 2008, Elizabeth’s 6-year old son, Dylan, passed away suddenly of heart complications due to undiagnosed Kawasaki Disease.
 After sharing her story for a number of years with everyone and anyone who would listen in order to spread awareness of the disease, she felt compelled to do more.
-In February 2014, Kawasaki Disease Canada was born.
+In February 2014, Kawasaki Disease Canada was born and Elizabeth is co-founder and Chair of the Board of Directors.
 The organization was incorporated as a national not-for-profit in May 2014 and achieved charitable status in December 2015.
-As co-founder and President of the Board of Directors of Kawasaki Disease Canada, Elizabeth is passionately involved in all aspects of launching and growing this organization.

 Jane is a Registered Physiotherapist and Clinic Director at LifeMark Hespeler Road.